Ikanant/Software-Engineering-Notes/05-Docker/Docker - Deep Dive/001_02 - Docker Deep Dive - Major Docker Components.md

 Within each repo, we then have the images.
 So, let\'s think of Ubuntu, the images would be 14.04, 12.04, all of that.

-*[User Repos:]{.underline}* User Repositories are repos containing images created by members of the Docker community.
+*[User Repos:]* User Repositories are repos containing images created by members of the Docker community.

 Always be extra careful before downloading random containers in our environment.
 Make sure to trust the source of the containers we want to use.